william-asj/sales-booster-ai/README.md

 # Sales Booster AI 🚀
-*Developed for the Sinarmas Group Hackathon*
+*Developed for the Sinarmas Digital AI Day*

 **Sales Booster AI** is an intelligent, agentic CRM built to empower insurance agents.
 By leveraging AI-driven lead scoring and contextual chat recommendations, it helps agents prioritize high-value prospects and close deals faster.